 Checking Off Items

-During a check, you can verify items using two different views:
+During a check, you can verify items using three methods:

-You can switch between these views at any time using the navigation at the top of the screen.
+You can switch between all three methods at any time using the navigation at the top of the screen.

 📌 Bulk Receive Option (Permission Required):